datasciencedatathon/COVID-19/README.md

 ### When and where?
 June 13th and 14th, 2020.<br/>
 This is a virtual event.
-Teams will work together throughout the 2-day event using tools such as Github, Zoom, and Slack.
+Teams will work together throughout the 2-day event using tools such as Github, Zoom, and Slack.<br/>
 `*` **All times are Pacific Standard Time**<br/>
 `*`**Online zoom links coming soon**